atomicwire/orchestra-examples/README.md

 | [09-openapi](./basic-examples/09-openapi)             | Create a REST service using OpenAPI and Orchestra                                   |
 | [10-analyzers](./basic-examples/10-analyzers)         | Check the style, validity and encoding compatibility of an Orchestra spec           |

-Each example includes a Gradle task named `runExample`, configured to invoke the specific Orchestra plugin task that the example is demonstrating.
+Each basic example includes a Gradle task named `runExample`, configured to invoke the specific Orchestra plugin task that the example is demonstrating.
 For instance, to run [01-orchestra-hub](./basic-examples/01-orchestra-hub) using the Gradle wrapper, use the following command:

 ```shell
 $ ./gradlew :basic-examples:01-orchestra-hub:runExample